Alishajindal/federated-learning-he/README.md

 * Deployment using Docker and Kubernetes
 * Multi-node federated learning setup
 * Optimization of encryption latency and memory usage

 ---

+## Research Context

+This work extends a capstone project into a research manuscript currently under review.

+---